Knoxville Child Custody Lawyer

 There are many ways that custody arrangements can work.
 They often depend on a variety of factors including the stability and location of the parents, the ability of each parent to financially support each child, and more.
 The most important factor is what is in the child’s best interest.
 Ultimately, child custody is based on creating the best environment for the child.

-Jodi Loden, our primary family law attorney, is experienced in juvenile law, parental rights and many other aspects of divorce law.
+Our primary family law attorney, is experienced in juvenile law, parental rights and many other aspects of divorce law.
 She is passionate about assisting families and kids throughout one of the most difficult periods of their lives.

 Is Joint Custody Right for Me?